 Getting Started with RTD.DB

-A number of trading and analytical platforms allows updating data in Microsoft Excel.
+Several trading and analytical platforms allow updating data in Microsoft Excel.

 The platforms implement RTD or DDE servers, and the common picture looks like this: